sinkstyt/Bluffs-sim/README.md

 * _Lint code with the command `$ npm run lint`_
 * _Run tests in Jest with the command `$ npm test`_

 ## Known Bugs
 * _No known issues_
-* _Please suggest to any of the contributors changes or fixes_
+* _Please suggest fixes to any of the contributors_

 ## Sound Attribution